robotlearn/pyrobolearn/README.rst

 Other Operating Systems
 ~~~~~~~~~~~~~~~~~~~~~~~

-Note that some interfaces might not be available on other OS, however the main robotic framework should work.
+Note that some interfaces (like game controllers, depth camera, etc) might not be available on other OS, however the
+main robotic framework should work.

-1. Windows: You will have to install first PyBullet, Slycot and NLopt beforehand.
+1. Windows: You will have to install first PyBullet and NLopt beforehand.

-For slycot and nlopt, install first ``conda``, then type:
+For nlopt, install first ``conda``, then type:

 .. code-block:: bash

 	conda install -c conda-forge nlopt
-	conda install -c conda-forge slycot

-If Pybullet doesn't install on Windows, you might have to copy ``rc.exe`` and ``rc.dll`` from
+If Pybullet doesn't install on Windows (using visual studio), you might have to copy ``rc.exe`` and ``rc.dll`` from

 ``C:\Program Files (x86)\Windows Kits\10\bin\<xx.x.xxxx.x>\x64``